rasmartins/typemux/docs/examples.md

 # Examples

-Real-world examples demonstrating TypeMux features and use cases.
+Real-world examples demonstrating TypeMUX features and use cases.

 ## Table of Contents